BaseMax/LinkShortenerGraphQL/README.md

 ## Contributing

 Contributions to the project are welcome!
-To contribute, follow these steps:

 ## License

 This project is licensed under the GPL-3.0 license.
 See the LICENSE file for more details.

+Copyright 2023, Max Base